glozir/GloziChat/README.md

 # Chat Room App
-This RFC describes a chat room app that allows users to join existing sessions or create new ones.
+This chat room app is a Python application that provides a flexible and secure way for users to communicate with each other.
 Each session has an admin who can use multiple commands and kick users.
-The app is written in Python and uses Tkinter for the GUI.
+The app is written in Python and uses Tkinter for the GUI to ensure a stable and user-friendly experience.

 ## Features

 ### Session Management
 Users can join an existing session by entering the session code or join a session without a code (marked "NO CODE").
+When joining a session that requires a password, users must enter the correct 5-digit password to join.
 When joining a session, users must enter a username that consists of 3 to 12 characters and cannot start with a digit.
 Users can also create their own session by entering a session name that consists of 3 to 12 characters and cannot start with a digit.
 When creating a session, users can optionally set a 5-digit password that consists of only numerical characters.
 Sessions with a password require users to enter the correct password to join.

 ### User Commands
 The app includes several commands that users can use within chat sessions, including: